This post was originally published in March 2019. Updated in January 2023.

 Soap can help you get rid of your hands’ natural oils and keep them dry.
 But overusing harsh soaps that contain detergent may leave hands too dry.
 So if your skin becomes dry, start using a moisturizing soap.

-Handkerchief and paper towel soak up moisture throughout the day and reduce clamminess.
-Paper towels or alcohol wipes are super useful and helpful for mild cases of clammy hands.
+Both of paper towels and alcohol wipes are super useful and helpful for mild cases of clammy hands.

 - Getting more sleep.